Theme Scheme: Creative Ideas, Activities, Games, Puzzles, Quizzes

 About the Author

 Theme Scheme offers you a wealth of creative ideas, activities, games, puzzles and quizzes to help plan, organise and lead your group’s programmes.
 All are fun and practical, requiring minimal equipment, resources and time to prepare.
+Click to order Print or eBooks.

 Lay preacher Rosalie Sugrue’s short plays and meditations are ideal to present in church.
 They encourage us to engage with Bible and historical characters, and explore important themes.
 Staging is simple.
 Few props or costumes are required.